 Volcanoes of the Deep Sea image: Image Entertainment, via the Stephen Low Company website.

-“Science-Hating Creationist Fanatics vs. IMAX Theaters’ Nature Documentaries” last updated in December 2020.
+“Science-Hating Creationists vs. IMAX Theaters’ Nature Documentaries” last updated in September 2021.